Duncan D. Hunter: Presidential pardon

+Federal Election Commission Conciliation with Hunters

+On February 23, 2022, the Federal Election Commission, comprised equally of Republicans and Democrats, entered into a Conciliation Agreement with the Hunters (respondents), reflecting the FEC's view on the 6 years of campaign spending issues.

+The FEC conciliation agreement stated: "Respondents have provided detailed explanations that many of the alleged personal disbursements in question were for dinners and other events that involved documented contributors to Duncan D. Hunter's campaign, indicating they were valid campaign expenses, but admit that in some instances, records that would clearly establish the campaign purpose for the expenditures are either absent or inadequate.
+Solely for settling this matter only and without admitting liability in this matter or with respect to any other proceeding, respondents agree not to contest the Commission's findings.
+Respondents will pay a civil penalty to the Commission of 12,000 dollars."

 Personal life

-In 1998 Hunter married Polish-born Margaret Jankowski, whom he had met in 1992.
+In 1998 Hunter married Polish-born Margaret Elizabeth Jankowski, whom he had met in 1992.
 They have three children.
 In 2016, Hunter sold his home in Alpine, California, and used part of the proceeds to repay his political campaign for some of the money he had spent on personal expenses.
 He and his family moved in with his father, Duncan L. Hunter.
-In August 2020, Margaret Hunter pleaded guilty to misusing campaign funds for personal use and was sentenced to eight months of home confinement and three years of probation.
-She filed for divorce from Hunter in November 2020.
-Their divorce was finalized on January 31, 2023, and she resumed her maiden name of Margaret Elizabeth Jankowski.
+Margaret filed for divorce from Hunter in November 2020.
+Their divorce was finalized on January 31, 2023, and she resumed using her maiden name, Jankowski.